Skip to content

 Let’s try and find your procurement team’s flywheel, and make it spin!

-What is a ‘Flywheel’?
+What Is a ‘Flywheel’?

 From the book “Turning the Flywheel” by Jim Collins, he digs into the commonalities of companies and organizations that went from being good-to-great.
 Some which he consulted, and inspired, others who did it all by themselves.